Zenslim/cooperative/README.txt

    - Navigate to the file path in GitHub
    - Click the "Edit" button (pencil icon)
    - Copy and paste the entire content from the corresponding file
-   - Commit changes with message: "🔧 FIX: Vercel deployment - React hydration & Next.js static rendering errors"
+   - Commit changes with message: "🔧 FIX: Vercel build - Minimal next-intl configuration (v5)"

 ### Option 2: Git Push (If you have local repository)
 1. Extract the zip file